New Canton, Virginia: Mid-19th century

+Late 19th and early 20th century

 In the mid-1880s major change came to New Canton when a railroad bridge was constructed over the James River, connecting the Bremo Bluff side to the New Canton side.
 A new road was constructed a few hundred feet to the west of the old ferry road to service the new bridge.
 Planks were laid on the bridge which allowed wagon and foot traffic as well as rail traffic.
 The locals named the bridge the "Combination Bridge" because of this.
 The old ferry and its connecting road fell into disuse and were gradually abandoned.

 New Canton never became a "boom town" but it did have considerable commerce and enterprise in the 19th and early 20th centuries.
 There was a tan yard, a grist mill, a tobacco warehouse, a saw mill, several bars, a hotel, several general stores and a post office.
 In the early 20th century, there were gas pumps, a Ford automobile dealership and an orchard as well.

+Contemporary history

 As motorcars became popular early in the 20th century, they too began using the bridge and the road down to the river became a highway for the ever-increasing motor vehicle traffic.
 The main highway that was to become U.S. Route 15 actually ran right through New Canton.
 This brought a boom in commerce to New Canton but it was to be short lived.
 In 1934, a new highway bridge opened a few hundred feet to the west of the town, effectively a bypass isolating New Canton from through traffic.

 Commerce gradually wound down in the latter half of the 20th century.
-The village now has no commercial establishments and there are less than 10 occupied houses on the original 45 lots.
+The village now has no commercial establishments and there are less than ten occupied houses on the original 45 lots.
 The most active part of town is the post office which has remained in continuous operation, in several different buildings, since the early 19th century.
 This post office serves a wide area around the village itself.

+Notable person

 Carter G. Woodson (1875–1950) was an African-American who was born and raised in the New Canton area of Buckingham County.
 He became a noted teacher, educator, and historian.
 He is best known for establishing Black History Week, which has evolved into Black History Month.
 Dr. Woodson is known as the Father of Black History.